Open 7 days, 7:30 AM to 4 PM

 Abdul purchases the highest-quality beans in small batches (50-100 lbs).
 He delivers bagged coffee to a few restaurants around town (Champs Bar & Grill, for example, which is where we discovered his wares), and will drop off your order within Trenton City limits as he makes his rounds on a bicycle.
 When he is not serving coffee on Cass Street, he visits other locations (check his Facebook Page).
 His bicycle pulls a trailer that contains a complete setup for brewing coffee by the cup.

 Hanging out with Abdul is like a master-class in coffee beans and roasting techniques.
 “I try to find the roast where each different bean ‘wants to be’!”
 Abdul is happy to converse on any aspect of coffee, and will educate you about the “dark arts” and provide detailed advice on brewing.
 Check out the narrow spout on the kettle in the header image: it’s purpose is to deliver the water to the coffee at precisely the correct temperature.
 You can be sure Abdul is measuring it!

 Bottom line, of course, is the flavor.
-To date, I’ve only tried two of Abdul’s beans.
-Both were superb: complex, subtle, and rich-flavored.
-By the pound, this excellence doesn’t come cheap, since Abudul uses only the BEST beans that are fresh (harvested less than 15 months previously, and usually fresher).
-These beans are expensive, and the cost is reflected in what you’ll pay for coffee by the pound.
-Still, it will cost you no more than other super-premium coffees of lesser distinction.
+Abdul’s beans and roasts are superb: complex, subtle, and rich-flavored.
+By the pound, this excellence doesn’t come cheap, since Abdul uses only the BEST beans that are fresh (harvested less than 15 months previously, and usually fresher).
+These beans are expensive, and the cost is reflected in what you’ll pay.
+Still, a pound of Abdul’s roasted beans will cost you about the same as other super-premium coffees of lesser distinction.
 And here you have the satisfaction of supporting a neighbor!